carlosnsr/express-file-crud/README.md

 1. Define a DELETE route at /api/books/:id
 1. The route should send a json response with the book that was deleted
   * use your data store's `delete_book` function to achieve this
-1. If there is no book with the given ID, respond with 404 Not Found
+1. If there is no book with the given ID, respond with `404 Not Found`
+1. Check `db/data.json` to be sure that target book gone from the file

 ## Submit your work